noahehall/theBookOfNoah/0current/aws/exams/services/compute/lambda.md

   - retries: Use the maxReceiveCount on the queue's policy to limit the number of times Lambda will retry to process a failed execution.
   - error handling: functions should delete each message as it is successfully processed.
     - Move failed messages to a dead-letter queue configured on the source SQS queue.
+  - dead letter queues
+    - ensure the queue is created on the source queue and not the lambda function
 - Queue batch size must allow all the messages in a batch to process within the Lambda timeout.
 - e.g. 3 minutes processing time per message > means (batch size \* 3 minutes) < 15 minutes max lambda timeout